PyPSA/pypsa-za/docs/how_to_contribute.rst

 Сontribute
 ##########################################

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and you always earn credits.
+We welcome and really value contributions!
+Every contribution is valuable, and you always get credits.

-You can contribute on the code side in many ways:
+Contributions to the code can be made in several ways:

 - submit feedback,
 - add new features,